cv-library/cv-library.github.io/_posts/2014-10-08-debugging-haproxy-via-git-bisect.md

 layout: post
 title: How we used git bisect to debug haproxy
 author: tim
-category: operations
-tags: git bisect haproxy tomcat solr debugging
+tags: git bisect haproxy tomcat solr debugging operations
 ---

 Recently, we at [CV-Library](http://www.cv-library.co.uk/) were preparing an upgrade to the server